baggachipz/tinylist/README.md

 3. ~~Alphabetical sort for checklists~~
 4. ~~Markdown support for notes~~
 5. Dark mode
-6. True list view
+6. Enhance PWA 'add to homescreen' functionality
-7. Internationalization
+7. True list view
-8. Enhance sharing capabilities/ease of use
+8. Internationalization
 9. ???

 ## Support If You're a Fan